cmgPu/jobTasks/Task8 - AdminApp - React/readme.md

 Menu should consist of Users, Todos links, Search and Logout options as shown in the above examples.

 ## Definition of done
-* Working solution on your private repository
+* Working solution on your personal repository

 ## You will fail